Location: Kou Kou, Oro Province

 We know that qualified teachers help break the cycle of poverty by inpsiring their students to stay in school and perform to the best of their abilities.
 Great teachers have the power to transform lives.

-- In 2016, the Kokoda College hosted the Teach for Tomorrow project whereby 330 teachers from across Oro Province were trained and certified.
-The College hosted professional development workshops for graduates of Teach for Tomorrow.
+- Kokoda College hosted some of KTF’s Teach for Tomorrow project whereby 330 teachers from across Oro Province were trained and certified.